ManonLef/To-Do-App/resources and notes/notes.md

 ### UUID
 I'm looking into UUID generation.
 I am planning to use this uuid for targeting specific tasks eventually.
 - I decided to go for a simple `new Date().getTime().toString()` id creation.
 There are multiple uuid generators but I feel like it's overkill for this usage.

+## 20230324

+I want to start taking the first steps into the viewport planning for now.
+Things to consider:
+- what information from the `controller` does the DOM need to be able to render? export just that plain info as needed with the needed uuid to identify input actions
+- to render ideas:
+  - projects created
+  - when clicking on a project: tasks in said project

+### Still Needed functionality before I move to DOM
+- [ ] create a function to return only the tasks inside a project
+- [ ] marking todo's as complete
+- [ ] function to change task name
+- [ ] function to change task priority
+- [ ] function to change dueDate
+- [ ] function to remove a project
+- [ ] function to remove a single task

+### Optional functionality
+- [ ] create a function to filter based on priority
+- [ ] look into date-fns for formatting and manipulating times/dates [here](https://github.com/date-fns/date-fns)
+- [ ] consider option to remove project but move tasks to the inbox